Countertop Water Purifier: Top 5 Types Compared

 How often should I replace the filters in my countertop water purifier?

-Are countertop water purifiers difficult to install?
+Are countertop water purifiers difficult to install in a kitchen?

 Most countertop water purifiers are designed for easy, DIY installation.
 Faucet diverter models typically connect to your kitchen faucet without tools, while freestanding models simply require filling the reservoir.
 Always follow the manufacturer's instructions for a smooth and leak-free setup.